Unosquare-CoE-JavaScript/favio-sauto/Understanding TypeScript/index.md

 ## Discriminated Union

 It's a pattern that we can use when working with union types that makes implementing type guards easier, it is available when we work with object types.

+## Decorators

+Very useful for metaprogramming, it doesn't have a direct impact on our final customer, but instead decorators are a particularly well suited instrument for writing code, which is then easier to use by other developers.

+Decorators execute when our class is defined, not when it is instantiated.